 It’s a little different from the more straightforward ROI model of film investment.
 But for individual investors who want to be on the ground floor of the best contemporary projects, investing in TV or investing in content production can be both a thrilling experience and a lucrative one.
 The ROI may come through multiple series/production or advertising deals and commercial licensing.

 Invest in Movies with Industrial Scripts

 Finding the right talent, script and pitch for a movie investment isn’t easy.
 And this is where we can help.
-Sign up for our newsletter now in order to receive free, curated movie investment opportunities alerts.
+Sign up for our investor mailing list now in order to receive free, curated movie investment opportunities alerts.